Luca Tabbiani: Coaching career

-On 5 November 2017 he was dismissed from Savona.
+On 5 November 2017, he was dismissed from Savona.

 On 11 May 2018, he returned to Lavagnese in Serie D.

-On 17 June 2019 he was hired by Serie D club Fiorenzuola.
+On 17 June 2019, he was hired by Serie D club Fiorenzuola.
 He was confirmed as Fiorenzuola manager after guiding them to promotion in the 2020–21 Serie D season.

+After two positive seasons with Fiorenzuola in the Serie C league, on 16 June 2023, Tabbiani was hired as the new head coach of ambitious newly-promoted Serie C club Catania.
+He was dismissed on 5 November 2023 following a lacklustre start to the season.

+On 1 January 2024, Tabbiani agreed to return to Fiorenzuola until the end of the 2023–24 Serie C season.
+After failing to save Fiorenzuola from relegation, in June 2024 he left the club to sign a one-year deal with fellow Serie C club Trento.